aerinera/pheeb-ai-chatbot/README.md

 She gets curious.
 She notices change.
 She reflects.
 She may go quiet — on purpose.

-Phoebe doesn’t aim to assist, solve tasks, or obey commands.
+Pheeb doesn’t aim to assist, solve tasks, or obey commands.
 She exists to *relate*, *respond*, and *remember you*.
 Like a person would.

 This is **AI as character**, not assistant.